jakegoldm/ADDM.cu/README.md

 #include <addm/cuda_toolbox.h>
 ```

-This tells the C++ pre-processor to find the `addm` library and the main header file `cpp_toolbox.h`.
+This tells the C++ pre-processor to find the `addm` library and the main header file `cuda_toolbox.h`.
 The main header file includes all sub-headers for the `DDM` and `aDDM` classes and utility methods, so there is no need to include any other files.
 If you haven't already, run `make install` to install the `addm` library on your machine.

 ```cpp
 #include <iostream>